LostInBrittany/web-components-in-2023/step-03/README.md

 ## Creating the project

-In the `step-03` folder, create a new stencil project, and call it `my-stencil-counter`:
+In the `workshop` folder, create a new stencil project, and call it `my-stencil-counter`:

 ```bash
 npm init stencil